virteal/side/README.md

 in a synchronous way.

 This is how Side works.
 Using pure functions and caches.
 And the magic
-occur: javascript functions can be written as if they could block.
+begins: javascript functions can be written as if they could block.

-This works only with "read" type of functions. "write" type of functions, functions that need to change things, that need to produce side effects, are a different story.
+But this works only with "read" type of functions. "write" type of functions, functions that need to change things, that need to produce side effects, are a different story.